 Methylation - Particularly as it Applies to Gout

-Wayne has been looking into the association between MTHFR and gout.
+Anonymous has been looking into the association between MTHFR and gout.
 This may be a productive new avenue to explore and I'm going to put links and theory under this category on this page.

 In VERY simple terms: The methylation cycle converts homocysteine into methionine which is then used to make the methyl donor SAMe.
 Once the methyl group has been donated, we are left with S Adenosine Homocysteine (SAH) which is then converted to homocysteine.